tmssd/kb/docs/Dev/Prg/Langs/Css/index.md

     }
     ```

-+ `:active` - select elements when mouse clicks them
++ `:active` - selects elements when mouse clicks them

     !!! warning "`:active` MUST come after `:hover` (if present) in the CSS definition in order to be effective!"

-+ `:hover` - select elements when mouse over them
++ `:hover` - selects elements when mouse over them

     !!! warning "`:hover` MUST come after `:link` and `:visited` (if they are present) in the CSS definition, in order to be effective!"